RFA Robert Dundas

 25 July 1944 sailed Seine Bay in convoy FBC36 to Plymouth arriving the next day

-7 August 1944 sailed the Solent in convoy EBC63 which also contained SPABECK to Seine Bay arriving the same day
+7 August 1944 sailed the Solent in convoy EBC63 which also contained RFA SPABECK to Seine Bay arriving the same day

 27 August 1944 sailed Seine Bay in convoy FTC80